AaltoSciComp/python-for-scicomp/data-visualization.rst

   (using grammar of graphics).

-Why are we learning matplotlib?
+Why are we learning Matplotlib?
 -------------------------------

 - Matplotlib is perhaps the most "standard" Python plotting library.